thegworld/gtx-browser/docs/security/severity-guidelines.md

 still considered Critical even if it applies only to Linux or to those users running with accessibility features enabled.

 Also note that most crashes do not indicate vulnerabilities.
-Chromium is designed to crash in a controlled manner (e.g., with a ```__debugBreak```) when memory is exhausted or in other exceptional circumstances.
+GTx Browser is designed to crash in a controlled manner (e.g., with a ```__debugBreak```) when memory is exhausted or in other exceptional circumstances.